Foot Pain: 14 Causes & How to Relieve

 Bunions can occur after using tight shoes or from malformation of the foot.
 They may also develop as a result of rheumatoid arthritis.

-What to do: Treatment should be oriented by an orthopedic surgeon, and is aimed at relieving symptoms and promoting repositioning of the toe.
+How to relieve: Treatment should be oriented by an orthopedic surgeon, and is aimed at relieving symptoms and promoting repositioning of the toe.
 The doctor may advise comfortable shoes, orthotics or toe spacers, as well as anti-inflammatories and corticosteroids in more serious cases.

 6. Gout